George Sterling: The Twilight of the Kings

 Back in 1916, Bohemian Club managers had told Sterling they wanted him to write the Club's grove play for 1918.
 In early 1918 he finished the play's song lyrics.
-The name of Sterling's anti-dictatorship musical drama was The Twilight of the Kings (with Richard Hotaling and [uncredited] Porter Garnett; music by Wallace A. Sabin).
+The name of Sterling's anti-dictatorship musical drama was The Twilight of the Kings (with Richard M. Hotaling and [uncredited] Porter Garnett; music by Wallace A. Sabin).
 It was a science fiction allegory of World War I, but set in medieval times, with a prince inventing the superweapon gunpowder and suffering its consequences.
 As with other Bohemian Club Jinks spectacles, the full play was performed only once, on August 3, 1918.
-The magazine Musical America called it "a play affording broadly laid out and well characterized scenes, and … dignified and often impressive literary expression.
-The lyrics of the play … are by that conjurer of the beautiful, George Sterling … A 'Peace Song,' sung by one of the princes in the play, recommended itself very particularly; it is one of the choicest moments of the work."
+The magazine Musical America called it "a play affording broadly laid out and well characterized scenes, and ... dignified and often impressive literary expression.
+The lyrics of the play ... are by that conjurer of the beautiful, George Sterling ...
+A 'Peace Song', sung by one of the princes in the play, recommended itself very particularly; it is one of the choicest moments of the work."
 Musical Americas national competitor Musical Courier agreed "the play has much literary value.
-As to the dramatic side, it is in many passages splendid. … This is a deeply impressive prophetic drama."
+As to the dramatic side, it is in many passages splendid. ...
+This is a deeply impressive prophetic drama."
 The other national magazine for professional musicians, Musical Leader, concluded its review: "The sentiment expressed in the masque and its pictureful presentation made this one of the banner years in the history of the club."
 On August 15, The Twilight of the Kings was staged in a concert version in San Francisco, with actor Richard Hotaling narrating the action and reading dialog, and professional singers performing the songs.
-"Jerome Uhl [a bass-baritone with New York's Metropolitan Opera] made a tremendous hit performing the drinking song," reported Musical Courier.
+"Jerome Uhl [a bass-baritone with New York's Metropolitan Opera] made a tremendous hit performing the drinking song", reported Musical Courier.
 The audience stopped the performance with applause and cheering and made Uhl sing the song again.